4. When to report incidents involving volunteers

 Examinations and tests do not qualify as 'treatment' and there is no need to report incidents where people are only taken to hospital as a precaution.

-Incidents involving volunteers where there is no work activity, or no employer organisation, are not normally reportable.
+Incidents involving volunteers where there is no work activity are not normally reportable.
 The requirement to report over-7-day injuries only applies to employees, not volunteers.

 Examples of incidents involving volunteers

 - A volunteer in a charity retail injures their back while lifting a heavy object but they are not taken to hospital for treatment, even if they were unable to return to their duties for 7 days or more